clodobox/ZanWebService/README.md

 # Zandronum Server Launcher

 This is a simple server launcher web application for Zandronum, a multiplayer source port for the classic first-person shooter, Doom.
-The application is built using Python Flask, and allows users to launch and manage multiple Zandronum servers from a web interface.
+The application is built using Python Flask, and allows users to launch ~~and manage~~ multiple Zandronum servers from a web interface.

-This is a personal project just for fun.
+This is a personal project intended to be executed on a Synology for **fun only**.

 A lot of problems will never be solved.

+**No security aspects have been considered.**

 **Use at your own risk !!!**